thumbnail image

 Confidentiality means that what is shared stays within the counselling relationship.
 It is a promise of privacy, respect, and safety that allows you to speak freely and feel secure in the knowledge that your words are held in trust.

-When Confidentiality May Need Extending
+When Does Confidentiality May Need Extending?

 There are a few instances when confidentiality must be extended, and in most cases, this is due to legal obligations or to protect you or someone else if there is any form of immediate risk.
 Exceptions include: